 Why Dual Credit?

-Dual Credit is an opportunity for high school students to take one course for both high school and college credit.
+Dual Credit is an opportunity for high school students to take courses for both high school and college credit.
 With the many costs involved in the education process, dual credit offers students and their families an opportunity to reduce time and money.
 Taking college courses while in high school can provide a student with more options in the future such as graduating college early, adding a second major or minor, taking fewer hours per semester in college to prevent being overloaded, or studying abroad while in college.
 Also, college courses are a great preparation for the college environment.
 By taking college courses in high school students gain valuable skills necessary to succeed in college.

 How can Dual Credit courses help me save money, graduate faster or offset difficult college semesters?